 1. Understand your child’s challenges.

-, self-control and flexible thinking.
+, and flexible thinking.
 Understanding those weak spots allows you to help your child develop those skills.
 It can also keep you from making incorrect judgments about your child.

 To learn more, watch as an expert talks about the connection between executive function and risky behavior.

 Kids with ADHD are often overly optimistic.
 They may take risks believing nothing bad will happen.
 Your teen needs to know the reality of certain situations.